 The mapping exercise helps you to build your stakeholder engagement plan by empowering you and your team to understand the volume of stakeholders you should be engaging with and to what extent.

 This pre-engagement knowledge helps you to budget your money, time and people accordingly.

 It’s useful for any organization that will engage with stakeholders to do a stakeholder mapping exercise; however, stakeholder mapping isn’t just useful for stakeholder engagement and consultation, it’s also useful for any organization managing stakeholder relationships.

 What Tools do you need for a Stakeholder Mapping Exercise?

 Stakeholder mapping is a low-cost activity that can help your organization save resources in the long run.

 For stakeholder mapping, all you need is:

 - A four-quadrant map.
-Click here to download our free stakeholder mapping template (we suggest printing this to its full size and sticking it to a wall for optimal visual collaboration)
+(Click the image below to download our free printable template--we suggest printing this to its full size and sticking it to a wall for optimal visual collaboration)

 - Sticky notes (to write down the names of stakeholders)

 - Pens or markers